osg-htc/docs/docs/data/stashcache/overview.md

 Open Science Data Federation Overview
 ========================

 The OSG operates the Open Science Data Federation (OSDF), which connects disparate dataset repositories into a single, nation-wide data distribution network.
-Leveraging the OSDF, providers can make their datasets available to a wide variety of compute users, from browsers to Jupyter notebooks to high throughput computing environments like the OSPool.
+OSDF providers can make their datasets available to a wide variety of compute users, from browsers to Jupyter notebooks to high throughput computing environments like the OSPool.

 The OSDF is powered by the [Pelican Platform](https://pelicanplatform.org/).
 Sites can run a Pelican _origin_ service and/or a Pelican _cache_ service to connect local storage to the federation.